Akasho09/sem6/Software/s2/u4/reane.md

 5. Acceptance testing

-1. Unit Testing
+1. Unit Testing:
 Unit testing is a method of testing individual units or components of a software application.
 It is typically done by developers and is used to ensure that the individual units of the software are working as intended.
 Unit tests are usually automated and are designed to test specific parts of the code, such as a particular function or method.
-Unit testing is done at the lowest level of the software development process , where individual units of code are tested in isolation.
+Unit testing is done at the lowest level of the software development process , where individual units of code are tested in isolation
 > Note: Unit Testing basically Included in both White Box Testing and Black Box Testing.
 Advantages of Unit Testing:
 Some of the advantages of Unit Testing are listed below.
 • It helps to identify bugs early in the development process before they become more difficult and expensive to fix.
 • It helps to ensure that changes to the code do not introduce new bugs.
 • It makes the code more modular and easier to understand and maintain.
 • It helps to improve the overall quality and reliability of the software.
 Note: Some popular frameworks and tools that are used for unit testing include JUnit , NUnit, and xUnit.
 • It’s important to keep in mind that Unit Testing is only one aspect of software testing and it should be used in combination with other types of testing such as integration testing, functional testing, and acceptance testing to ensure that the software meets the needs of its users.
 • It focuses on the smallest unit of software design.
 In this, we test an individual unit or group of interrelated units.
 It is often done by the programmer by using sample input and observing its corresponding outputs.
 Example:
 1. In a program we are checking if the loop, method, or function is working fine.
 2. Misunderstood or incorrect, arithmetic precedence.
 3. Incorrect initialization.

 2. Integration Testing
 Integration testing is a method of testing how different units or components of a software application interact with each other.
 It is used to identify and resolve any issues that may arise when different units of the software are combined.
 Integration testing is typically done after unit testing and before functional testing and is used to verify that the different units of the software work together as intended.

-Different Ways of Performing Integration Testing:
+- Different Ways of Performing Integration Testing:
-Different ways of Integration Testing are discussed below.
 • Top-down integration testing: It starts with the highest-level modules and differentiates them from lower-level modules.
 • Bottom-up integration testing: It starts with the lowest-level modules and integrates them with higher-level modules.
 • Big-Bang integration testing: It combines all the modules and integrates them all at once.
 • Incremental integration testing: It integrates the modules in small groups, testing each group as it is added.
 Advantages of Integrating Testing
 • It helps to identify and resolve issues that may arise when different units of the software are combined.
 • It helps to ensure that the different units of the software work together as intended.
 • It helps to improve the overall reliability and stability of the software.
 • It’s important to keep in mind that Integration testing is essential for complex systems where different components are integrated.
 • As with unit testing, integration testing is only one aspect of software testing and it should be used in combination with other types of testing such as unit testing, functional testing, and acceptance testing to ensure that the software meets the needs of its users.
 > The objective is to take unit-tested components and build a program structure that has been dictated by design.
 Integration testing is testing in which a group of components is combined to produce output.
 Integration testing is of four types: (i) Top-down (ii) Bottom-up (iii) Sandwich (iv) Big-Bang